Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

 **Working with anger, depression, self-judgement, and not giving away our power to cultural programming**

-> In this session, I would like to focus on how we apply non violent communication within ourselves.
+> In this session, I would like to focus on how we apply nonviolent communication within ourselves.
 Nonviolent communication requires quite a transformation from how many of us have been programmed to communicate.
 Many of us have been programmed to communicate in a language of categorizing people and their actions to judge what they are, for doing what they're doing.

 [![](http://i.imgur.com/ehy0DcE.png)](https://www.youtube.com/watch?v=bH9t1lAX2UQ&list=PLPNVcESwoWu4lI9C3bhkYIWB8-dphbzJ3&index=2)\
 [Training Session # 2 Marshall Rosenberg CNVC org](https://www.youtube.com/watch?v=bH9t1lAX2UQ&list=PLPNVcESwoWu4lI9C3bhkYIWB8-dphbzJ3&index=2)